Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Introduction

 \section{Introduction}

+\IEEEPARstart{I}{ntuitively}, the higher the symmetry in the dynamic response of a dynamical system, the higher the predictability of the system behavior and controllability.
+Thus, a precise evaluation of the asymmetries present in a system contributes towards increased power system stability and resilience.
+The equations that represent power systems are for the most part symmetrical.
+However, it has been recently observed by some transmission system operators (TSOs), that power systems are becoming increasingly (and unexpectedly) asymmetrical \cite{csenergy, aemopfc}.
+In this context, the aim of this paper is to study the causes of frequency probability distribution (FPD) asymmetry in power systems, provide a qualitative theoretical appraisal of this asymmetry; and, finally, show how asymmetry can be compensated through modified control.

-The topic of frequency distribution in power systems and the various sources and parameters that influence that has recently received a lot of attention in the literature, in particular, in light of the integration of uncertain and variable renewable energy sources such as wind and solar generation \cite{9744334, DELGIUDICE2021106842, 8963682, 8626538}.
-The main focus of these works is centred around the modelling, study and reproduction of frequency distribution seen in real grids such as the bi-modal distribution.
-However, the effect of losses, saturation and renewable sources providing dynamic frequency regulation has not been considered so far.
-This work fills this gap and provides the following contributions. \begin{itemize} \item A study of the sources of asymmetry in power systems, such as losses, saturation, and wind generation providing Primary Frequency Control (PFC) and Active Power Control (APC).
-The latter is a PFC with a tight (15 mHz) deadband \cite{eirgrid1}. \item A metric to quantify the level of asymmetry in power systems.
-This metric is the difference between left and right standard deviations of the Probability Density (PD) of the system frequency. \item Show through dynamic stochastic simulations and real-world data obtained from the Irish transmission grid that wind generation is a source of asymmetry and that this asymmetry can be reduced with Automatic Generation Control (AGC). \end{itemize}
+The topic of FPD in power systems and the various sources and parameters that influence it has recently received attention in the literature, in particular, in light of the integration of uncertain and variable renewable energy sources (RES) such as wind and solar generation \cite{10015191, 9744334, DELGIUDICE2021106842, 8963682, 8626538, 7540970}.
+The main focus of these works is on the modelling and study of how to reproduce the frequency distribution observed in real grids, e.g., the bi-modal distribution.
+However, the effect of losses, control limits and RES providing primary frequency control (PFC) has not been considered so far.